Bayuvi Dupki–Dzhindzhiritsa: Flora

 The flora consists of around 500 species of vascular plants.
-Among the rare and endemic vascular plants are European blueberry (Vaccinium myrtillus), Aquilegia aurea, great yellow gentian (Gentiana lutea), golden root (Rhodiola rosea), edelweiss (Leontopodium alpinum) and Pirin poppy (Papaver degenii).
+Among the rare and endemic vascular plants are European blueberry (Vaccinium myrtillus), Aquilegia aurea, Oxytropis urumovii, great yellow gentian (Gentiana lutea), golden root (Rhodiola rosea), edelweiss (Leontopodium alpinum) and Pirin poppy (Papaver degenii).
+The plant species Oxytropis kozhuharovii is endemic to Bayuvi Dupki–Dzhindzhiritsa.

 About 60% of the reserve is covered by forests, consisting mainly of Macedonian pine (Pinus peuce) and Bosnian pine (Pinus heldreichii).
 Other tree species are Scots pine (Pinus sylvestris), black pine (Pinus nigra), Norway spruce (Picea abies) and European silver fir (Abies alba).
 The average age of the woods is over 150 years, reached at places over 500 year.
 Some areas of the Malka Dzhindzhiritsa forest is between 500 and 550 years old.
 Some Macedonian pines reach heights of over 45 m and diameter of more than 2 m; some individual trees have an age of over 1000 years.

 The higher sections of the reserve are covered by dwarf mountain pine (Pinus mugo) formation reaching age of 100 years.
 The average height of these bushes is 1.5 to 2 m but reaches 3 m in certain areas.